 - Spread 2 tablespoons marinara on cut side of bagel half.
 Top each half with chicken, sprinkle with cheese and add peppers.
 Broil bagel halves an additional 2 minutes or until cheese melt and peppers soften.

 Skylar’s tip: Add cut up celery and carrots on the side!

 - 2 cups low sodium vegetable broth

 - Salt and pepper to taste.

-- Rinse quinoa and drain in strainer, set aside.
+- Rinse quinoa and drain in a strainer, set aside.